The Thomas Pages homepage

 1 Samuel 9:17.

-Further, the valid existence of a government does not lie in its particular political form such as democracy, as is often implied today.
+the valid existence of a government does not lie in its particular political form such as democracy, as is often implied today.
 The valid existence of a government, its essential purpose, is the welfare of its people, and in particular their protection.
-Every other issue is secondary to this.
-Our world gives adequate examples of invalid government; and weak government is as invalid as corrupt government in this regard.
+Every other issue is secondary to this primary purpose.

 Africa